Cabrera Archipelago

 Human History

 The Cabrera Archipelago has a rich history dating back to ancient times, serving as a strategic point in the Mediterranean.
 Phoenicians, Romans, and Arabs all left their mark on these islands.
-The archipelago gained notoriety during the Napoleonic Wars when it served as a prison camp for French soldiers from 1809-1814, resulting in thousands of deaths due to harsh conditions.
-Following years of military use, the islands were declared a national park in 1991, becoming Spain's first Maritime-Terrestrial National Park.
+The archipelago gained notoriety during the Napoleonic Wars when it served as a prison camp for French soldiers from 1809 to 1814, with approximately 9,000 prisoners held under harsh conditions and only around 3,600 surviving to be repatriated.
+[1] Following years of military use, the islands were declared a national park in 1991, becoming Spain's first Maritime-Terrestrial National Park.
 This designation has helped preserve both its marine and terrestrial ecosystems while acknowledging its historical significance.

 Park History

 The Cabrera archipelago has been known since ancient times, with evidence of human presence from prehistoric periods including megalithic remains.
 The islands' strategic position in Mediterranean shipping routes gave them military importance through successive civilizations.
-Romans and later Byzantine forces utilized the natural harbor.
-During medieval times, the islands fell under Mallorcan control, with a castle constructed in the 14th century to defend against pirate raids that plagued Mediterranean islands.
+Romans and later medieval forces utilized the natural harbor.
+During medieval times, the islands fell under Mallorcan control, with a castle constructed in the 14th century to defend against pirate raids.
 The islands remained sparsely inhabited, used primarily for grazing goats (hence the name Cabrera) and occasional military purposes.
-A dark chapter occurred during the Napoleonic Wars when Spain imprisoned approximately 9,000 French soldiers on Cabrera from 1809-1814 under appalling conditions, with thousands dying from disease, starvation, and exposure.
-Ruins and memorials commemorate this tragedy.
-Following this period, the islands returned to limited pastoral use with some cultivation.
+A dark chapter occurred during the Napoleonic Wars when Spain imprisoned approximately 9,000 French soldiers on Cabrera from 1809 to 1814 under appalling conditions, with only around 3,600 surviving to be repatriated.
+[1] Ruins and memorials commemorate this tragedy.
+Following this period, the islands returned to limited pastoral use.
 The 20th century brought military installations with the Spanish Navy maintaining a small presence that inadvertently protected the islands from tourism development affecting much of the Balearics.
-Scientific recognition of Cabrera's exceptional preservation and biodiversity grew from the 1960s, with marine biologists noting pristine seagrass meadows and fish populations.
-Environmental advocacy led to national park designation in 1991, protecting both terrestrial and marine environments.
-The 2019 expansion significantly increased marine protected area.
-The lack of development and minimal historical disturbance makes Cabrera a rare example of Mediterranean ecosystems in near-natural condition.
+Scientific recognition of Cabrera's exceptional preservation and biodiversity grew from the 1960s.
+Environmental advocacy led to national park designation in April 1991, protecting both terrestrial and marine environments.
+The 2019 expansion increased the total area to 90,800 hectares, making Cabrera the largest national park in Spain.
+[2]

 Major Trails And Attractions